redfish64/nomiccoin/README.md

 Thanks!

-Questions / Suggestions can be sent to engler@gmail.com , or create an Issue in the far right menu on github.
+Questions / Suggestions can be sent to nomic@gmail.com , or create an Issue in the far right menu on github.

 I'll try to respond if I'm not too busy

-Tim Engler, Rareventure LLC
+Tim Nomic, Rareventure LLC

 (The original readme is below)